 As discussed in Section 4.1.5, the Offtake and Injection Nominations are currently not used as inputs for constructing the individual grid model (IGM) that is used (as input) for congestion forecasting.
-However, in the context of the ongoing Elia study on the improvement of the quality of input data for congestion management25, Elia has identified opportunities to improve the IGM by using bottom-up31 forecasts of the offtake at Access Points corresponding to demand facilities.
-The study in particular shows that industrial loads have a significant impact on grid congestions while Elia's current prediction errors are relatively high (due to the top-down approach), and that the highest improvements are realized by using directly the Offtake Nominations.
+However, in the context of the ongoing Elia study on the improvement of the quality of input data for congestion management28, Elia has identified opportunities to improve the IGM by using bottom-up34 forecasts of the offtake at Access Points corresponding to demand facilities.
+The study in particular shows that industrial loads have a significant impact on grid congestions while Elia's current prediction errors are relatively high (due to the top-down approach)35.
+In addition, the study has looked into the possibility for Elia to develop its own forecasts of the offtakes of individual industrial loads using machine-learning algorithms.
+Although this resulted in improvements, the study shows that the highest improvements are realized by directly using the Offtake Nominations.36